 In my version of existence, I am the extension of an energy that takes many forms, both physical and non~physical, as part of the purpose of experiencing infinite possibility.
 Energy re~creates itself continuously and at will can, through me and everything in the universe, mould its own physical matter to serve its own purpose.
 It, through me, only needs to create, but the baggage I have taken on blocks its frequencies.
 Thus, it is up to me to clear those frequencies, that the full flow of source energy can move through me and carry out our purpose.
 And what is that purpose?
 To experience.

-When I fully buy into physical life as concrete and immovable, I embrace the illusion that anything is “out of my hands”, and that the suffering of this world is for nothing.
+When I fully buy into physical life as concrete and immovable, I embrace the illusion that everything is “out of my hands”, and that the suffering of this world is for nothing.
 To accept responsibility for the suffering in my life as having been tailor~made for me, by me, is to release myself from the weight of helplessness and victimization, and to accept freedom.

 It is also the permission I give myself to create!
 It was only when I was able to come to this conclusion that I could begin to know contentment right here, right now; not depending on whether my life became something else that seemed more “successful” or “pleasing”, but exactly as it is in this moment, for all its pain and pleasure.
 It was only when I began to fathom this knowledge that I could be part of the solution, instead of a continuing part of the problem.
 It’s a daily process, to be sure.
 The Doors give me a place to practice remembering that, like they, physical life is also malleable.